MatuaDoc/OnslowCollege.github.io/11dit/design/expectations.md

 ## Activity 6

-Take screenshots of **five** (5) websites and note where the navigation (the links to different parts of the website).
+1. Take screenshots of **five** (5) different websites and show where the navigation (the links to different parts of the website).

-Top, right, bottom, left?
+    - Top
+    - Bottom
+    - Left
+    - Right

-Which is most common?
+2. Which is most common?

 ----